Legorobotdude/dream-pixel-forge/README.md

 - Uses CLIP skip feature for improved output quality
 - Based on SDXL, so needs 8+ GB VRAM for optimal performance

+**Quality Score Tags:**
+- All prompts for Pony Diffusion (both official and local models) are automatically enhanced with `score_9, score_8_up, score_7_up` quality tags
+- These tags tell the model to generate high-quality images according to its internal aesthetic scoring system
+- You don't need to add these tags manually - they're added automatically
+- This applies to both the official Hugging Face model and any local Pony models you add

 ## Using Local Models

 DreamPixelForge supports loading custom models from Civitai and other sources.
 These models should be in `.safetensors` or `.ckpt` format.